angelosalatino/find-it-at-ou/README.md

 # Find it at OU

-*Find it at OU* is a bookmarklet that tries to give you, as being part of the Open University, access to papers behind the paywall.
+*Find it at OU* is a bookmarklet that tries to give students and researchers, at the Open University, access to papers behind the paywall.
 Once installed in your browser, the bookmarklet will create a shortcut between the page of a paper (DOI) and its downloadable version (pdf).
-Once in a while (when cookies expires) you will be required to login again into the OU system so you are granted to download paper as many as you wnat.
+Once in a while (when cookies expires) you will be required to login again into the OU system so you are granted to download as many papers as you want.
 Happy reading :)

 # Requirements
 * Having an Open University account (OUCU)